Shaz3e/S3-CMS/README.md

-## S3 PHP Responsive Application System for Core PHP Project v1.0
+## S3 CMS Responsive Application System for Core PHP Project v0.1

 S3 Responsive Framework is a basic structure built for PHP Application integrated with Bootstrap Responsive Images and Less to start development more easily and faster.